reiver/article-20250227/README.md

 President Trump is also the 45th POTUS, was the former host of the _reality_ TV show _The Apprentice_, is a well-known businessman, and traditionally has been widely thought of as an exemplar of a rich & successful person, and a symbol for status, wealth, and power among many.

-Before his presidency, President Trump also made cameos in the movies "The Little Rascals" (1994),
+Perhaps unknown or forgotten by many, before his presidency, President Trump also made cameos in the movies "The Little Rascals" (1994),
 "Home Alone 2: Lost in New York" (1992),
 "Zoolander" (2001),